graphql-python/graphene-sqlalchemy/docs/filters.rst

     }

-and this one will return all pets which hvae a person list that contains exactly the people "Ada" and "Ben" and no fewer or people with other names.
+and this one will return all pets which have a person list that contains exactly the people "Ada" and "Ben" and no fewer or people with other names.

 .. code::